+State of Illinois)

+) ss.

+County of)

-Illinois 1 2 State of Illinois) 3) ss.
-4 County of) 5 I,, being first duly sworn, say that I reside at Street in the city (or village) of, in the county of, 6 7 State of Illinois; that I am a qualified voter therein and am a qualified primary voter of the party; that I am a 8 candidate for nomination (for election in the case of 9 10 committeeman and delegates and alternate delegates) to the office of to be voted upon at the primary election to be 11 held on (insert date); that I am legally qualified (including 12 13 being the holder of any license that may be an eligibility 14 requirement for the office I seek the nomination for) to hold such office and that I have filed (or I will file before the 15 16 close of the petition filing period) a statement of economic interests as required by the Illinois Governmental Ethics Act 17 18 and I hereby request that my name be printed upon the official primary ballot for nomination for (or election to in the case 19 of committeemen and delegates and alternate delegates) such 20 21 office.
-22 Signed 23 Subscribed and sworn to (or affirmed) before me by, 24 who is to me personally known, on (insert date).
+I,, being first duly sworn, say that I reside at

+Street in the city (or village) of, in the county of,

+State of Illinois; that I am a qualified voter therein and am a qualified primary voter of the party; that I am a candidate for nomination (for election in the case of committeeman and delegates and alternate delegates) to the office of to be voted upon at the primary election to be held on (insert date); that I am legally qualified (including being the holder of any license that may be an eligibility requirement for the office I seek the nomination for) to hold such office and that I have filed (or I will file before the close of the petition filing period) a statement of economic interests as required by the Illinois Governmental Ethics Act and I hereby request that my name be printed upon the official primary ballot for nomination for (or election to in the case of committeemen and delegates and alternate delegates) such office.

-1 (Official Character)
+(Official Character)

-2 (Seal, if officer has one.)
+(Seal, if officer has one.)

 The petitions, when filed, shall not be withdrawn or added to, and no signatures shall be revoked except by revocation filed in writing with the State Board of Elections, election authority or local election official with whom the petition is required to be filed, and before the filing of such petition.
-Whoever forges the name of a signer upon any petition required by this Article is deemed quilty of a forgery and on conviction thereof shall be punished accordingly.
+Whoever forges the name of a signer upon any petition required by this Article is deemed guilty of a forgery and on conviction thereof shall be punished accordingly.